briananders/two-way-merge/README.md

 This merge tool simply merges two directories into each other.
 When there is a conflict, the merge takes the file with the later modified date.

+Any file that ends with `.delete` will flag the file as requiring deletion.
+For instance `dirA/path/to/file.delete` will delete `dirA/path/to/file`, `dirB/path/to/file`, `dirA/path/to/file.delete`, and `dirB/path/to/file.delete`

 ## Installation

 `npm i -g @briananders/two-way-merge`